whitfija/Plant-Health-Tracker/README.md

    - code running on pht device (controls and communicates with hardware)

 ### 3. webapp/
-   - web application directories and files
+   - directories and files for pht web application

 ### 4. db/
-   - database directories and files
+   - directories and files for use of custom pht database, storing information about plants
-   -

 # Team members / contributors
 * Supratim Kundu  |  Computer Engineering  |  skundu37@gatech.edu
 * Garrett Jones  |  Electrical Engineering  |  gjones97@gatech.edu